unlight/static-import-webpack-plugin/README.md

 # static-import-webpack-plugin
-Moves static import in webpack bundle to top level by using special comment.
+Moves static import in webpack bundle to top level by using special comment `/* webpackIgnore: true */`.
 With combination [esm-webpack-plugin](https://github.com/purtuga/esm-webpack-plugin) allow to generate EcmasScript module.

 ## Install